hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922211v2-question-driven-analysis-and-synthesis-building-interpretable-themat.md

 ---
 layout: default
-title: Question-Driven Analysis and Synthesis: Building Interpretable Thematic Trees with LLMs for Text Clustering and Controllable Generation
+title: "Question-Driven Analysis and Synthesis: Building Interpretable Thematic Trees with LLMs for Text Clustering and Controllable Generation"
 ---

 # Question-Driven Analysis and Synthesis: Building Interpretable Thematic Trees with LLMs for Text Clustering and Controllable Generation